By Phil T. Mistlberger, Samurai Brotherhood Founder

 Nevertheless, something about what he was describing intrigued me.
 At that time, the wildly successful Hong Kong martial artist Bruce Lee was just becoming known in the West, and one or two of his films had been released.
 I saw these and in October of ’72 began watching Kung Fu as the regular episodes started playing at that time.
 For the next three years I never missed a single episode of the 63 that were filmed.
 The show was far ahead of its time, featuring Asian good-guys, Caucasian bad guys, and plenty of profound wisdom interspersed with the occasional fight scene.
 And these fight scenes were much more realistic.
 (Modern martial arts movies—really beginning with the Matrix films of the late 1990s—feature fight scenes that, while spectacularly entertaining, are really more akin to tightly choreographed dances.
 Nobody really fights like that).

 In January of 1974, I enrolled in a shito-ryu karate school, in Brossard, a suburb of Montreal.
-My teacher was my teacher, a 30-something French Canadian man with a 5th or 6th degree black belt.
+My teacher was a 30-something French Canadian man with a 5th or 6th degree black belt.
 He was an exceptionally intense individual, a skilled fighter, although his knowledge of philosophy and his psychological development seemed somewhat limited.
 He had an obvious temper and a generally surly disposition.
 He was, however, superbly conditioned and a fierce taskmaster.
 He regularly bellowed at his students and didn’t suffer fools or weaklings.
 I trained fiercely under him for about a year, and soon rose through the ranks to become one of his best students.
 This training was aborted when, just prior to my blue belt test, he uncorked his notorious temper on me over some stupid misunderstanding, and I withdrew from the school shortly after.
 Several years later I returned to practice via another karate school.
 In the intermittent time, I studied and practiced wing chun Kung fu in Chinatown in Montreal in the mid-1970s.

-My original karate teacher, Alexander, had a large framed photo of an elderly karate teacher affixed to one of the walls of his dojo.
+My original karate teacher had a large framed photo of an elderly karate teacher affixed to one of the walls of his dojo.
 I asked him once who the elderly teacher was.
 ‘That’s Gichin Funakoshi’, he replied, a hint of reverence in his tone.
 ‘He was a samurai, and the greatest karate teacher ever’.
 It turns out that my teacher had studied under a teacher who himself had studied in Japan under Funakoshi.
 Therefore, I was technically in the study-lineage of a samurai—one of his many ‘great-grandsons in spirit’.

 Gichin Funakoshi (1868-1957), was born into a samurai family; his father had been a member of the declining samurai class.
 Funakoshi founded the shoto-kan school and is considered the father of modern Japanese karate.
 Anyone who studied karate, at least via any of the legitimate schools deriving from Okinawa, has some indirect link with Funakoshi.